OfficeDev/Office-Add-in-UX-Design-Patterns-Code/README.md

 There are no prerequisites to use these design or code resources.
 To get started creating a great UX for your add-in:

 * Review the UX design patterns, and identify which ones are important to your add-in.
-For example, pick one of the first-run experiences.
 * Then do one or more of the following:
 	* Copy the code files to your add-in project and start customizing them to meet your requirements.
 You will need the [assets folder](https://github.com/OfficeDev/Office-Add-in-UX-Design-Pattern-Code/tree/master/assets), and the code folder for the design pattern you choose.
 	* Take a look at the [specs](https://github.com/OfficeDev/Office-Add-in-UX-Design-Patterns) and use them as a guide when creating your own UX design.